design-maze/figma2web/README.md

 Number of Images: 8 (diversity_icon.png, groups_icon.png,wealth_icon.png,left_arrow.png,right_arrow.png,one.jpg,two.jpg,three.png)

 LIVE PREVIEW can be seen at https://data.designmaze.net/repo/ (will remain there for a limited time though)

+NOTE: Slides can be added/deleted/modified on the News Section of webpage by editing the JSON object in the index.html page.
+Right now 3 more slides have been added by us as an example, they use same images as first 3 slides for now.
+Please don't forget to add an image within the main folder before adding a new slide in the JSON array.